 Eat The Seasons - How To Make The Perfect Cauliflower Rice

-Faux carbs are fast were one of last year’s biggest trends, with cauliflower, courgette, broccoli and butternut squash all featuring in interesting new shapes and sizes in every supermarket.
+Faux carbs are now a staple, with cauliflower, courgette, broccoli and butternut squash all featuring in interesting new shapes and sizes in every supermarket.

 Cauliflower rice is the perfect introduction to these grain alternatives.
 You just need a food processor to blitz the florets into rice-like pieces that can then be microwaved, pan-fried or roasted to create a light, fluffy rice-like addition to meals of all kinds.